sanjay9616/Angular/Topics.md

 How do you add web workers in your application?
 What are the limitations with web workers?

-What is Angular CLI Builder?
-What is a builder?
-How do you invoke a builder?
 How do you create app shell in Angular?
 What are the case types in Angular?
 What is a DI token?